SMEs & Defence | Turning Your Civilian Offerings into Strategic Contracts – SOLD OUT

 Description

-Canadian Defence & SMEs: Capturing a Growing Market Without Being a Military Company
+Canadian Defence and SMEs: Capturing a Growing Market Without Being a Military Company

 In-person event | Presentation in French | Limited seating

-Canada is accelerating the structuring of its defence industrial strategy.
-In concrete terms, this is opening doors for SMEs that have never worked in defence—particularly those developing products, components, software, or technologies with both civilian and defence applications.
+Canada is accelerating the development of its industrial defence strategy.
+Concretely, this is opening doors for SMEs that have never worked in defence — particularly those developing products, components, software or technologies with dual civil and defence applications.

-This conference offers a clear reading of the current context and an actionable path forward: how to position yourself, where to start, and which pitfalls to avoid.
+This conference provides a clear overview of the current landscape and a practical path forward: how to position yourself, where to start, and which pitfalls to avoid.

-• Technology and innovative SMEs (software, AI, sensors, cybersecurity, data, telecom, etc.)
+Technology and innovation-driven SMEs (software, AI, sensors, cybersecurity, data, telecommunications, etc.)

-• Companies with civilian offerings that want to assess whether defence could be a realistic opportunity
+Companies with civilian offerings evaluating whether defence could become a realistic opportunity

 Why attend?

-Because defence is no longer a closed market: it is increasingly open to civilian-origin solutions—but the rules of the game are different.
+Because defence is no longer a closed market.
+It is increasingly open to civilian-driven solutions — but the rules of the game are different.

 You will leave with:

-• A clear and accessible update on the evolution of Canada’s defence industrial strategy
+• A clear update on the evolution of Canada’s industrial defence strategy

-• An overview of the opportunities: why they matter to the market and how procurement actually works
+• Insight into emerging opportunities: why they matter and how procurement works

 • A framework to quickly assess whether your offering is “defence-compatible”

-• Practical reference points to structure a realistic, phased entry plan aligned with your actual capabilities
+• Practical benchmarks to structure a realistic, phased entry plan aligned with your capabilities

 What you will learn